LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

      Graduate Program Director at gpd@cs.luc.edu about waiving the transcript evaluation fee.
 Be sure the *rest* of your application is submitted when making this request, so it can be properly considered.
-     At least a copy of a passing English test score must be included at that
+     Official notification of a passing English test score must be included at that time.
-     time:  an official result is just needed before admission.
      Requesting that Loyola handle the evaluation will require *extra time*, since the transcript forms must be received first by Loyola and sent off again to Educational Perspectives.